iris-technologies/iris-code-conventions/PHP/partials/strings.md

 #### If you dare to write Raw SQL

-Use double quotes `"` and place all the variables directly into the string if you use them
+Use double quotes `"` and place all the variables directly into the string if you use them.

 ```php
 DO THIS: